NethServer/docs/administrator-manual/en/installation.rst

 System administrator password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You are strongly advised to set a custom administrator password.
+You can change the administrator password inside the first configuration wizard.

 A good password is: